 In one study, mothers who made hostile attributions about their toddlers were more likely, three and half years later, to have children with aggressive behavior problems.

 This link between maternal beliefs and aggression in children remained significant even after the researchers controlled for pre-existing child difficulties, as well as the negative parenting behavior that tends to go accompany hostile attributions (Healy et al 2015).

 Reminding yourself not to take it personally isn't just good for your mood.
 It's good for your relationship, and good for your child's long-term development.

 shorter attention spans, and they are easily distracted.
 They take more time to

 process verbal instructions.
-Their working memory capacities -- the sheer
+As I explain elsewhere, their working memory capacities -- the sheer

 number of things they can keep in mind at any given moment -- are more limited.